Tai Chi Chuan

 Yin Yang Form

 Spiral form teaches how to feed your attack into the opponent or deflect the opponent’s attack aimed at you.
-The spiral form is also known as the opening and closing form, think of it rather like a cone of spiralling force driving inwards or outwards.
+The spiral form is also known as the opening and closing form, think of it like a cone of spiralling force driving inwards or outwards.

 Key to unlocking the Tai Chi Chuan form used for self- defence.
 Ideas relating to the form, utilising self-defence concepts with a partner.
 Linked into a continua’s flow, striking, kicking, grapping, pushing, locking and vital point attack all trained.